 Active Citizenship and Knowledge Management: A Practice-based Perspective

-Olsson, M.R.
-2011, 'Author-Constructs & Trojan horse-ing: Academic citation as a strategic discursive practice', Proceedings of the American Society for Information Science and Technology, ASSIST2011, Wiley, New Orleans, USA, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Olsson, MR 2011, 'Author-Constructs & Trojan horse-ing: Academic citation as a strategic discursive practice', Proceedings of the American Society for Information Science and Technology, Annual conference of American Society for Information Science and Technology, Wiley, New Orleans, USA, pp. 1-8.View/Download from: Publisher's site

 This paper draws on the findings of a study of 15 international information researchers' relationship with an author work prominent in the literature of their field (Brenda Dervin) to examine academic citation practices in a new light.
 Drawing on social constructivist theories, derived in part from Foucault's approach to discourse analysis, and a methodology drawing on aspects of Dervin's (1999) Sense-Making and Glaser & Strauss' (1967) inductive analytic techniques, it seeks to examine citation as a strategic discursive practice.

-Olsson, M.R.
-2010, 'All the World's a Stage: Making Sense of Shakespeare', Navigating Streams in an Information Ecosystem: Proceedings of the American Society for Information Science and Technology Annual Meeting, Pittsburgh PA Oct 22-27, American Society for Infomration Science and Technology, American Society for Information Science and Technology, Pittsburgh, USA, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Olsson, MR 2010, 'All the World's a Stage: Making Sense of Shakespeare', Navigating Streams in an Information Ecosystem: Proceedings of the American Society for Information Science and Technology Annual Meeting, Pittsburgh PA Oct 22-27, American Society for Infomration Science and Technology, American Society for Information Science and Technology, Pittsburgh, USA, pp. 1-10.View/Download from: Publisher's site

 This paper reports on the findings of a study examining how theatre professionals (actors, directors and others) make sense of the works of a culturally iconic author (William Shakespeare).
 The findings of the study are based on interviews with 35 theatre professionals in Canada, Finland and the UK.
 The study aims a more holistic approach to the study of information behaviour, one which acknowledges the complexity of sense-making as more than the problem-solving behaviour of individuals as an embodied, social process, involving emotion as well as rationality.
 In doing so it draws on theoretical approaches from a range of different disciplines and traditions, including Dervin's Sense-Making, Foucault's discourse analysis and Derrida's deconstructionism.